 We then travel out of the city to experience the Emir’s enchantingly named, Palace of the Moon and Stars.
 This evening, weather and time permitting, we will enjoy a barbecue on the station platform before our train departs.

-From Mary we transfer to the ancient and mainly unrestored remains of Merv.
+From the station at nearby Mary we transfer to the ancient and mainly unrestored remains of Merv.
 Once an important stopping point on the Silk Road, it claims to have briefly been the largest city in the world during the 12th century.

 1794 saw the demise of Merv, after the Emir of Bukhara destroyed the dam which the population depended on for its water.

 The Golden Eagle makes a brief scheduled stop at Ichoguz, where we have the option to leave the train and make a short journey to Darvaza’s famous burning gas crater, a spectacular sight best seen at night.
 Located in the middle of the Kara Kum desert where the area is rich in natural gas, the 70-metre wide crater is known by the locals as the ‘Door to Hell’ and has been burning for over 40 years.
 A unique experience that is not to be missed.

 The capital of Turkmenistan is known as the ‘Las Vegas of the Kara Kum’.
 Situated between the Kara Kum desert and the Kopet Dag mountain range, Ashgabat is a relatively modern city built upon the ruins of the Silk Road city of Konjikala and the Soviet city built after the devastating earthquake of 1948.

 The city’s extravagant fountains, golden domes and towering modern buildings appear strangely incongruous in this desert setting.
 Highlights on our visit include a trip to the National Museum and Kipchak Mosque.